AmyOShea/GiftOfGiving/README.md

 - The users can **create** an account where they can store account information such as their address and **edit** their details.
 - The user can request a **password re-set**.

+#### **Donor Account**

+- From their profile page, users can **view** a list of gifts that have agreed to donate.
+- From the gifts page, the user can select a gift to donate.
+Once they have confirmed they they will donate, that present is marked a reserved and nobody else can select it.

+#### **Charity Account**

+- From their profile page, the user can **view** a list of gifts that they have requested.
+- The user can **add, edit and delete** presents from their account with ease.

 #### **Super User**

 - The **Super User** can verify that the charity's information in the database, which would then allow the charities to add gifts once verified.

 ### Future Features

+- A frontended admin page for ease of access.

 [Back to content](#contents)